mapledesign/modx-component-sync/README.md

 WARNING: Currently MODX has no way to determine when a component in the database was modified.
 This script is very naive, and will overwrite all items in the database/on the file system, instead of checking modification dates.
 That is planned for a future release.

+## To install

+Assuming you are logged into a terminal and already in your MODX site's root directory, the following commands are all you need to use:

+    $ cd assets/modules
+    $ git clone git://github.com/pbowyer/modx-component-sync.git component-sync

 ## To use